Helena of Moscow: Early life and marriage plans

-Uncrowned Grand Duchess of Lithuania
+Grand Duchess of Lithuania

 Helena's Orthodox faith created a number of complications.
 Alexander had to receive a special permission from Pope Alexander VI to marry a non-Catholic and sign a formal agreement with Ivan III in October 1494 that Helena would not be forced to convert.
 Alexander wanted to add that if she wished so herself, Helena could convert, but Ivan III adamantly rejected the amendment.
 Ivan III left Helena with detailed instructions on how to behave, whom to invite for lunch, where to pray (she was prohibited from visiting Catholic churches).
 Ivan III also requested that Alexander would build an Orthodox church in Vilnius Castle Complex.
 In January 1495, Helena, accompanied by eighty nobles and servants, departed Moscow towards Vilnius.
 She reached Vilnius on 15 February 1495 and the same day the couple was married.
 The marriage ceremony was a complex combination of Catholic and Orthodox traditions.
 Helena prayed and prepared in the Cathedral of the Theotokos before moving to Vilnius Cathedral.
 She was dressed in a traditional Russian wedding dress.
 The wedding ceremony was officiated by Catholic Wojciech Tabor, Bishop of Vilnius, and Orthodox Foma, priest who accompanied Helena from Moscow.
 Reportedly Helena did not bring much dowry (jewelry, three icons, silver and gilded dishes, expensive fabrics, furs, a carriage with horses) and Alexander did not gift her with lands after the wedding (he did so only in August 1501).